kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/6-express-layered-architecture/5_layered_architecture.md

 Much better, don’t you think so?
 But, can we do better?
 Imagine that you created a bunch of endpoints following the principle of separating a big controller into smaller ones.
 And after a while architecture come to you and says: ‘We need to switch from MongoDB to PostgreSQL due to performance issues.
 Also, our customer hates express and we need to rewrite our application with Koa/Hapi/Fastify/Nest/whatever else.’.
 Now, take a look at our code, and find the functions that should be changed to satisfy new requirements from architecture.
 How many functions will be affected?
-The answer is

-- **all of them.** That is the thing, our code became more readable and understandable, but it’s not ready to be changed.
-In software development, we have often changing requirements and it’s important to make our application changeable.
+The answer is - **all of them.** That is the thing, our code became more readable and understandable, but it’s not ready to be changed.

+> If rising the codebase of your application slows down the time for delivering a single feature, then you have a **bad architecture**.
+The idea of **good architecture** is to be changeable and requirements that are often changed shouldn't affect development speed.

 ## Three layered architecture